AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 The `extensionVersion()` API returns the version of the Media for Edge Network extension that is registered with the Mobile Core extension.

-To get the version of the Media for Edge Network extension, use the following code sample:

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>

 Android